 SISCA is proud to host the 3rd Annual Nowruz Celebration at Seattle City Hall!
-This event is, as always, FREE and open to all and is a family-friendly event!
-Here are the details you need to know:
+Learn more below.

 What: Nowruz (Persian New Year) Celebration

 Where: Seattle City Hall, 600 5th Ave Seattle WA 98104

 Download the event flyer to share with your friends here.

 The event is located at Seattle City Hall: 600 5th Ave, Seattle WA 98104